zeromq/netmq/README.md

 NetMQ is still under development, although the current repository is pretty stable.

+## Installation

+You can find NetMQ in [nuget](https://nuget.org/packages/NetMQ/).

+## Using

+For using NetMQ make sure you read the [ZeroMQ Guide](http://zguide.zeromq.org/page:all).
+NetMQ documentation is still work in progress but you can found small example [here](https://gist.github.com/somdoron/5175967)

 ## Contributing

 We need help, so if you have good knowledge in C# and ZeroMQ just grab one of the issues and add a pull request.